 I fully understand art is subjective, each artist has different style and emotion.
 But when there are things fundamentally wrong in a painting, it hinders the message to get across and distract viewers from enjoying the art.
-I can't emphasize enough the important of core fundamental.
+I can't emphasize enough the importance of core fundamental.
 If one willing to work hard and learn the fundamental, he/she will be able to master the painting skill very fast.

 Some people want to skip fundamental learning and practice because it is boring.
 And I agree, it's a chore and it's not fun.
 It is not something you can be creative about.
 Take the above drawing for example.
 I did it back in 2013 as an exercise to study a bee.
 I first draw everything in perspective and analyze the form into polygon structures.
 I then draw on top of it and render it.
 I won't consider it an artwork because it is more of an exercise.
-But this allow me to study the form, the proportion and how to draw things properly.
-If you switch the subject from a bee to a bird, or a building, I will be able to do the same.
+But this allows me to study the form, the proportion and how to draw things properly.
+If you switch the subject from a bee to a bird or a building, I will be able to do the same.
 I mentioned before that I've done 500 head drawings in one of my art college class.
-It's worth noticing that they are not finish artwork, but just study of human head similar to the bee drawing above.
+It's worth noticing that they are not finished drawings, but just study of human head similar to the bee drawing above.

 This year I am planning to release online courses.
 Part of the course will be covering the fundamental drawings.
 This is something that watercolor workshops never covers.
-Because workshop is too short to cover something like this, and most people will find it boring and uninterested.
+Because the workshop is too short to cover something like this, and most people will find it boring and uninterested.
 But I believe it is the most important aspect of a painting.
-And that's something many students, or even some artist who has been painting for a while, lacks.
+And that's something many students, or even some artist who has been painting for a while, lack.